HPS masthead

 For the design and production of each model (type) of a special-form source, it must be rigorously tested to assure that it will not leak radioactive material (contamination) in normal-use or in severe-use (accident) conditions.
 The higher the amount of radioactive material contained in a special-form source, the more aggressive are the severe-use conditions that a special-form source must survive without releasing (leaking) its radioactive material.

 Also, before any product is irradiated, it is wrapped or packaged in a container to prevent new bacteria or insects from infecting the product after irradiation.
 If a special-form source did leak, which is highly unlikely, only the food packaging could be contaminated and not the food itself.
-This would greatly reduce anyone's "degree" of ingesting the contamination.
+This would greatly reduce anyone's chance of ingesting the contamination.
 The degree of ingestion is very small because (1) only a small percent of the contamination on a package will be transferred to a person's hands, the countertop, cookbooks, knives, or other items that contact the packaging and (2) only a small percent of that contamination can then be transferred to the food that will be eaten.
 The greatest risk from contamination is the ingestion of contamination.

 I hope this has reassured you regarding the safety of eating irradiated steaks.
 If not, please send the steaks to me and I will start warming up my grill!